shoraii/lazrr/readme.md

 Usage:

 Set the google form address in gform.txt.
 Set the initial corpus for libfuzzer in corpus directory. libfuzzer will generate random responses based on files in corpus.
-By default the corpus consists of `responses[sample].txt`.s
+By default the corpus consists of `responses[sample].txt` with some additions.

 Launch lazrr with: